bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 end
 ```

-After fixing off by one error due to array index in frame numbers and fixing scoring logic bug for a strike, the solution is :
+After fixing off by one error due to array index in frame numbers and fixing scoring logic bug for a strike, the solution is:

 game.rb